Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 "Kidu…"

-*"Please,* Alex.
+"*Please,* Alex.
 My king.
 Let me have the privacy of my heart."

 This was the most dangerous moment.
 Alex *knew* him, far too well.
 If an honest, heartfelt plea was not enough, if he really *committed* to his gut feeling, then Kiidaa would be forced to lie.